StarPlayrX/XPC123/README.md

 ```

 ```
-You could combine the two approaches: (Not in my example code) Application A <-> XPC Service plugin <-> XPC Launch Daemon Application B <-> XPC Service plugin <-> XPC Launch Daemon
+You could combine the two approaches: (not included on my sample code, but feasible) Application A <-> XPC Service plugin <-> XPC Launch Daemon Application B <-> XPC Service plugin <-> XPC Launch Daemon
 ```